 Here at Tactus Therapy, we give you many resources to keep yourself current with integrating technology into aphasia therapy.
 Please explore this curated list of links to learn more.

 Help Clients Improve with Aphasia Apps

-We offer all 8 of our apps for aphasia therapy together in one discounted bundle for iOS.
-Get the Tactus Collection Part 1: Aphasia for your iPad or iPhone to get 8 apps for improvement that can be used in so many ways with so many clients.
+We offer 8 of our best apps for aphasia therapy together in one discounted bundle for iOS.
+Get the Tactus Collection Part 1 ~ Aphasia for your iPad or iPhone to get 12 apps for improvement that can be used in so many ways with so many clients.
 Already have a few apps?
 Complete your bundle to get the rest at a great price.
-Many of these apps are also available for Android on Google Play, with more coming soon!
+All of these apps are also available for Android on Google Play.

 This content was originally presented as a 5-minute Share & Care speech on March 17, 2017 in Orlando, Florida at the AphasiaAccess Leadership Summit.